Critical Peak Pricing

 CPP is designed to allow our customers to help reduce demand on the electric grid during times when energy demand is at its highest or there are emergency conditions with the power system.

-Customers who voluntarily participate in CPP will be asked to reduce their energy usage during CPP Peak Events.
+When you enroll in an eligible program, you'll participate in our Critical Peak Pricing Rate.
+This rate is in addition to your current Time-of-Day (5-8 p.m.)
+Rate and gives you a discount on energy throughout the summer in exchange for higher prices during Peak Events.
+You'll be asked to reduce your energy usage during Peak Events.
 Participation in these events help conserve electricity when it’s needed most, taking pressure off of the electric grid.

 This rate is part of our efforts to: